 Why you should listen

-Since then, Global Witness has captured headlines for their exposé of "blood diamonds" in Uganda, minerals in the Congo and illegal timber trade between Cambodia and Thailand, and more.
-With unique expertise on the shadowy threads connecting corrupt businesses and governments, Global Witness continues their quest to uncover and root out the sources of exploitation and conflict.
-As they said to the Daily Telegraph: "Consumers have a right to know what they're buying, and what was done to obtain it."
+Charmian Gooch co-founded the watchdog NGO Global Witness with colleagues Simon Taylor and Patrick Alley, in response to growing concerns over covert warfare funded by illicit trade in 1993.
+Since then, Global Witness has captured headlines for their exposé of "blood diamonds" in Uganda, of mineral exploitation in the Congo, of illegal timber trade between Cambodia and Thailand, and more.
+With unique expertise on the shadowy threads connecting corrupt businesses and governments, Global Witness continues its quest to uncover and root out the sources of exploitation.

 Charmian Gooch’s TED talks